gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 when the error is detected by the protection engine that may provide additional information.

-## Mandatory CRYPT Option Missing (ENOCRYPT) {#enocrypt}
+## Mandatory CRYPT Option Missing (ENOCRYPTO) {#enocrypto}

-When a client SCTP endpoint sends an INIT chunk that doesn't contain the protected association parameter towards an SCTP endpoint that only accepts protected associations, the server endpoint will raise an ENOCRYPT error.
-In other words reply with an ERROR chunk containing the cause code 'invalid mandatory parameter' (7) (see {{RFC9260}}
+When a client SCTP endpoint sends an INIT chunk that doesn't contain the protected association parameter towards an SCTP endpoint that only accepts protected associations, the server endpoint will raise an ENOCRYPTO error.
+In other words reply with an ERROR chunk containing the cause code 'Missing Mandatory Parameter' (2) (see {{RFC9260}}
-section 3.3.10.7) and ENOCRYPT in the Cause-Specific Information field.
+section 3.3.10.7) and ENOCRYPTO in the Cause-Specific Information field.

+## Error in the Protection Engine List (EPROTLIST) {#eprotlist}

+If list of Protection Engines contained in the INIT signal doesn't contain at least an entry that fits the list of Protection Engines at the server, the server will reply with an ERROR chunk with ECRYPTO cause code (specified in {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EPROTLIST.

-## Error During KEY Handshake (EENGINE) {#ekeyhandshake}
+## Error During KEY Handshake (EHANDSHAKE) {#ekeyhandshake}

 If the Protection Engine specifies that KEY handling is implemented inband it may happen that the procedure has errors.
-In such case an ERROR chunk will be sent with EENGINE cause (specified in
+In such case an ERROR chunk will be sent with ECRYPTO cause code (specified in
-{{sctp-Crypto-new-error-causes}}).
-The error MAY contain a Cause-Specific Information with an appropriate cause according to the Cypher Specification.
+{{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EHANDSHAKE.
+The error MAY contain furher Cause-Specific Informations according to the Cypher Specification.

 ## Error in Protection Engines Validation (EVALIDATE) {#evalidate}

-Whenever an error occurs in Protection Engine Validation (see {encrypted-state}), SCTP Host will send an ERROR chunk with EVALIDATE cause (specified in {{sctp-Crypto-new-error-causes}}).
+An error may occur during Protection Engine Validation (see {encrypted-state}).
+In such case an ERROR chunk will be sent with ECRYPTO cause code (specified in {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EVALIDATE.

-## Timeout During KEY Handshake or Validation (ETMOVALIDATE) {#etmovalidate}
+## Timeout During KEY Handshake or Validation (ETMOUT) {#etmout}

-Whenever a T-valit timeout occurs, the SCTP Host will send an ERROR chunk with ETMOVALIDATE cause (specified in
+Whenever a T-valid timeout occurs, the SCTP Host will send an ERROR chunk with ETMOUT cause (specified in
 {{sctp-Crypto-new-error-causes}}).
+Depending on the state, and additional Cause-Specific code will be added.
+If the Protection Engine specifies that KEY handling is implemented inband and the T-valid timeout occurs during the handshake the Cause-Specific code to use is EHANDSHAKE.
+If the T-valid timeout occurs during the Validation, the Cause-Specific code to use is EVALIDATE.

-## Error from Protection Engine {#eengine}
+## Critical Error from Protection Engine {#eengine}

-Protection Engine MAY inform SCTP Host about errors, in such cases an ERROR chunk sill be sent with EENGINE cause (specified in {{sctp-Crypto-new-error-causes}}).
+Protection Engine MAY inform local SCTP Host about errors, in such case it's to be defined in the Cypher Secification document.
-It MAY be followed by an appropriate cause according to the Protection Engine specification.
+When an Error in the Protection Engine compromises the protection mechanism, the Protection Engine shall stop processing data in such a way that the local SCTP Host will not be able sending or receiving any chunk for the specified Association.
+This will cause the Association to be closed by legacy timer based mechanism.
+Since the Association protection is compromised no further data will be sent and the remote peer will also experience timeout on the Association.

 ## Non-critical Error in the Protection Engine {#non-critical-errors}